 Find out more details about which license you’ll need here.

 The New Zealand fishing regulations vary from region to region, so make sure you read up on the specific areas you’ll be visiting.

-Firstly, felt waders are completely banned in all of New Zealand to stop the spread of harmful didymo that could upset the New Zealand ecosystem.
+Firstly, felt soles and felt-soled boots are completely banned in all of New Zealand to stop the spread of harmful invasive species like didymo that could upset the New Zealand ecosystem.

 There are regulations on fish lengths, bag limits, and the type of baits and lures you can use.
 Learn more about the full national and regional regulations here.